 9 – Transport

-Commuting between different cities or even countries can be done on the cheap if you’re prepared to spend some time travelling.
+Commuting between different cities or even countries can be done on the cheap if you’re prepared to spend some time traveling.
 Think about getting an overnight train from one place to another rather than flying everywhere, it could work out at around 1/5th of the cost.
 Instead of taxis, get on a rickshaw or a bus and you soon notice the difference in how much you are saving.
+Why not look at this Tongarirocrossing.com shuttle service for your traveling preferences?

 10 – Budget